fdzvictor/Proyecto3_Explorando_Viajes_WebsScraping/README.md

 In comparison to Paris, Madrid is cheaper and for couples it has a wider offer of hotels, you can compare through graphs in the repository.
 Also activities in both cities are promising, entertaining and guarantee a great time!

-For the future, I would like to employ the library selenium to webscrap the activities price.
+For the future, I would like to employ the library selenium to webscrap the activities price and obtain some insightful eco-friendly activities.
 Also, both API calls and plottings can take asyncrony.
 A more insightful EDA would be likable too, taking into account all the raw data I was able to catch.

 Thanks for reading!